GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part1.md

 For this exercise we have created a diamond-compatible database from the 2018 release of the UniProt database.

-For input files, we have copied the `predictions/` results from the previous gene prediction exercise over to `10.gene_annotation/predictions/` for these exercises.
+For input files, the `predictions/` results from the previous gene prediction exercise have been copied over to `10.gene_annotation/predictions/`.

 In general, diamond takes a simple pair of input files - the protein coding sequences we wish to annotate and the database we will use for this purpose.
 There are a few parameters that need to be tweaked for obtaining a useful output file, however.